 Beulah Mae Gregory was born on October 20, 1919, to Mary Hollman Gregory, a laundress in Mobile, Alabama.
 Beulah Mae was the youngest in her family.
-She was pregnant with her first child in the 10th grade and stopped attending school to work.
-On April 15, 1936 16-year-old Beulah Mae Gregory married William Miller, her first husband.
+After getting pregnant with her first child in the 10th grade, she stopped attending school to work.
+On April 15, 1936, 16-year-old Beulah Mae Gregory married William Miller.

 Michael Donald, born July 24, 1961 in Mobile, was the youngest child of Beulah Mae from her second marriage with David Donald.
-The marriage quickly ended and she moved her family into a Mobile housing project where she raised them as a single mother.
-Michael grew up in Mobile, attended Carver State Technical College in the city and worked at the Mobile Press Register.
+The marriage quickly ended, and she moved her family into a Mobile housing project, where she raised them as a single mother.
+Michael grew up in Mobile, attended Carver State Technical College, and worked at the Mobile Press Register.

-Donald, however, did not stop with the conviction.
-With the support of the Southern Poverty Law Center, she brought a lawsuit against the United Klans of America in 1984 which demanded that the organization be held responsible and accountable for the actions of its members.
+With the support of the Southern Poverty Law Center, Donald filed a wrongful death lawsuit against the United Klans of America in 1984.
+Donald’s attorney argued that the organization should be held responsible for the actions of its members.
 In February 1986 an all-white jury in Mobile returned a verdict awarding Donald $7 million dollars.
-The judgment forced the bankruptcy of the United Klans of America and in May of 1986, the terrorist organization turned over the deed to their national headquarters building in Tuscaloosa, Alabama, to Donald along with other property.
+The judgment forced the bankruptcy of the United Klans of America, and in May of 1986, the terrorist organization turned over the deed to their national headquarters building in Tuscaloosa, Alabama, to Donald along with other property.
 Her lawsuit set a precedent for other legal actions against violent white supremacist organizations.
 Beulah Mae Donald remained in Mobile Alabama until she died on September 17, 1988 of natural causes at a Mobile hospital.
 She was 69 years old.